amaranth-lang/amaranth/docs/stdlib.rst

 The :mod:`amaranth.lib` module, also known as the standard library, provides modules that falls into one of the three categories:

-1. Modules that will used by essentially all idiomatic Amaranth code, and are necessary for interoperability.
-This includes :mod:`amaranth.lib.enum` (enumerations), :mod:`amaranth.lib.data` (data structures), and :mod:`amaranth.lib.wiring` (interfaces and components).
+1. Modules that will used by essentially all idiomatic Amaranth code, or which are necessary for interoperability.
+This includes :mod:`amaranth.lib.enum` (enumerations), :mod:`amaranth.lib.data` (data structures), :mod:`amaranth.lib.wiring` (interfaces and components), and :mod:`amaranth.lib.meta` (interface metadata).
 2. Modules that abstract common functionality whose implementation differs between hardware platforms.
 This includes :mod:`amaranth.lib.cdc`, :mod:`amaranth.lib.memory`.
 3. Modules that have essentially one correct implementation and are of broad utility in digital designs.
 This includes :mod:`amaranth.lib.coding`, :mod:`amaranth.lib.fifo`, and :mod:`amaranth.lib.crc`.